vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 **Main Information about Elastic Block Store**:

+- Analogy - A USB drive that can be attached to any instance via network.
 - An EBS Volume is a **network drive** that you can attach to your instance while they run.
 It uses the network to communicate with the instance, so it might have a little bit of latency.
 - It can be detached from an instance and attached to other quickly (benefit of network driver)
 - It Can persist data even if the instance is terminated.
-- Can be mounted to one instance at a time (On CCP level exam).
-One instance can have more than one EBS at a time.
+- Can be mounted to one instance at a time (For Cloud Practitioner level exam, For Associate level, multi-attach feature is available for some EBS). - One instance can have more than one EBS at a time.
 - They are bound to a specific availability zone, this means if your instance is in us-east1-a and your EBS is in us-east1-b, they cannot be bound to each other.
 To do it across AZs, we need **Snapshots** or create an EBS Volume to the same AZ.
 - It have a provisioned capacity in GBs or IOPs (inputs and outputs per second).
 The billing is based on this capacity, and this capacity can be increased/decreased over time.